jonbakerlab/caries-associated-virome/Supplemental-Methods/supplemental-methods.md

 sed 's/ //g' bacteria_otu_table.txt
 ```

-The OTU table was then filtered, such that it only contains features that also have metadata in the corresponding metadata file [Supplemental Table S4](https://genome.cshlp.org/content/suppl/2020/12/16/gr.265645.120.DC1/Supplemental_Table_S4.xlsx).
+The OTU table was then filtered, such that it only contains features that also have metadata in the corresponding metadata file [Supplemental Table S4](https://genome.cshlp.org/content/suppl/2020/12/16/gr.265645.120.DC1/Supplemental_Table_S4.xlsx) of the previous study.
 This was done with the following Python script to generate `filtered_bacteria_otu_table.txt`:

 #### filter_bacteria_frequency_table.py